Severus of Antioch: Patriarch of Antioch

 In 512, Flavian II, Patriarch of Antioch, was deposed by Anastasius, and a synod was held at Laodicea in Syria to elect a successor.
 Severus was elected on 6 November and consecrated at the Great Church of Antioch on 16 November.
 The consecration ceremony was attended by the bishops Dionysius of Tarsus, Nicias of Laodicea, Philoxenus of Mabbug, Peter of Beroea, Simeon of Chalcis, Marion of Sura, Eusebius of Gabbula, Silvanus of Urima, Sergius of Cyrrhus, John of Europus, Philoxenus of Doliche, and Iulianus of Salamias.
 During the consecration ceremony, he affirmed the councils of Nicaea, Constantinople, and Ephesus, and the Henotikon.
 Despite orders from Anastasius to not act or speak against the Council of Chalcedon, Severus condemned the council, as well as Pope Leo's Tome, Nestorius, Eutyches, Diodorus of Tarsus, Theodore of Mopsuestia, Ibas of Edessa, Barsauma, and Cyrus and John of Aigai.
-However, Severus could not be heard due to shouting and commotion, and he signed a declaration of faith at the ceremony's conclusion.
+However, Severus could not be heard due to the shouting and commotion by the people who attended the ceremony.
+He signed a declaration of faith at the ceremony's conclusion which was witnessed by 13 bishops.